andycumbi/datahub/README.md

 - Alert mechanisms are configured for pipeline failures
 - Activity run history is maintained for auditing

-## Security Considerations
-- All credentials are stored in Azure Key Vault
-- RBAC is implemented for access control
-- Data encryption is enabled at rest and in transit
-- Network security groups restrict access to resources

-## Best Practices
-- Parameterize notebooks for reusability
-- Use Delta Lake for ACID transactions
-- Implement error handling and retry logic
-- Maintain separate development and production environments
-- Version control all code and configuration

-## Troubleshooting
-- Check Data Factory activity logs for pipeline failures
-- Review Databricks cluster logs for execution errors
-- Verify linked service connections if integration fails
-- Ensure proper permissions are set for all resources

 ## Future Enhancements
 - Implement CI/CD for automated deployment
 - Add unit and integration testing
-- Enhance monitoring with custom dashboards
 - Optimize performance with fine-tuned configurations